timhard-splunk/DataDrivers/README.md

 ## Looking To Get Started?

-Check out the repos below.
-We'll include links of what you'll need to download and tutorials on how to get Data2Everything on the track!
+[Sign up here!](https://events.splunk.com/Join_DataDrivers) We'll be emailing links for the repos and instructions on getting setup.

 Go follow https://www.twitch.tv/splunkinc for all the upcoming broadcasts